freakMCD/aslstatus/README.md

 all components are tested in `Linux`

-if you are using `OpenBSD` or `FreeBSD`, please tell me if it works corectly, or if you have any problems
+if you are using `OpenBSD` or `FreeBSD`, please tell me if it works correctly, or if you have any problems